-On August 21, 2018, the United States Court of Appeals for the District of Columbia issued its ruling addressing challenges to the 2014 CCR rule in Utility Solid Waste Activities Group v.
-EPA (USWAG decision) regarding the 2015 rule promulgated by the EPA regulating CCRs.
+On August 21, 2018, the United States Court of Appeals for the District of Columbia issued its ruling addressing challenges to the 2015 CCR rule promulgated by the EPA in Utility Solid Waste Activities Group v.
+EPA (USWAG decision).
 The decision vacated, as arbitrary and capricious, that portion of the CCR regulations that allowed existing unlined surface impoundments to continue operating unless and until the impoundments were shown to impact groundwater as determined by the groundwater protection standards.
-As a result of the decision, which became effective October 15, 2018, the District is developing alternative disposal capacity for the CCR and non-CCR waste streams presently disposed of in the unlined surface impoundment at CGS.
-This facility is permitted under Arizona's Aquifer Protection Program, but does not meet the criteria for a lined impoundment as identified in the CCR rule.

 The EPA significantly amended the CCR rule in 2020 to address the court's vacatur of the 2015 provisions.
 On August 28, 2020, the EPA published in the Federal Register, a final rule entitled "Hazardous and Solid Waste Management System: Disposal of Coal Combustion Residuals from Electric Utilities: A Holistic Approach to Closure Part A: Deadline to initiate Closure" (Part A rule).
 The Part A rule requires regulated entities to cease placing material in unlined surface impoundments on or before April 11, 2021.
-Unlined CCR surface impoundments may continue to receive CCR and/or non-CCR waste streams if the owner or operator of the CCR surface impoundment demonstrates to the EPA that the CCR and/or non-CCR waste streams must continue to be managed in the CCR surface impoundment either: (1) because it was technically infeasible to complete the measures necessary to provide alternative disposal capacity on-site or off-site of the facility by April 11, 2021; or (2) because the owner or operator certifies that the facility will permanently cease operation of the coal-fired boilers within certain time frames specified by the rule.
-Based on the facility's demonstration, the EPA will establish site-specific, alternate closure provisions for the facility.
-Facilities seeking to obtain alternate closure provisions must submit a demonstration on or before November 30, 2020.

 On November 12, 2020, the EPA finalized a second rule entitled "Hazardous and Solid Waste Management System: Disposal of Coal Combustion Residuals from Electric Utilities: A Holistic Approach to Closure Part B: Alternate Demonstrations for Unlined Surface Impoundments (Part B rule)."
-The Part B rule establishes procedures to allow a limited number of facilities to continue using alternate liners at existing CCR surface impoundments if they can demonstrate to the EPA that there is no reasonable probability that releases throughout the active life of the impoundment will result in adverse effects to human health or the environment.
+The Part B rule establishes procedures to allow a limited number of facilities to continue using alternate liners at existing CCR surface impoundments.
 A facility seeking to make an alternate liner demonstration had to submit an application announcing its intent to submit an alternate liner demonstration with supporting documentation on or before November 30, 2020.
-If the EPA granted the application, the facility had until November 30, 2021, to submit the demonstration.
-If the EPA rejected the application or the demonstration, qualifying facilities may seek site-specific alternate closure provisions under the Part A rule.

-With respect to the CCR units at CGS, in accordance with 2016 revisions to the CCR rule, the District completed final closure of an inactive CCR disposal facility at CGS in May 2019.
 On November 25, 2020, the District submitted an application under the provisions of the Part B rule to make an alternate liner demonstration for the CGS wet surface impoundment.
-The EPA did not act on the application in a timely fashion, and out of an abundance of caution, the District submitted its alternate liner demonstration on November 30, 2021.
+The District submitted its alternate liner demonstration on November 30, 2021.
 On January 11, 2022, the EPA notified the District that its application had been deemed complete.
 Under the Part B rule, the submission of a complete application tolls the April 11, 2021, cease receipt of waste deadline.
-The EPA has not made a determination on whether to grant or deny the District's application.
-While the District believes it has submitted a robust application and alternate liner demonstration that meets the requirements of the Part B rule, the District cannot predict the outcome of this matter.
+On February 8, 2023, EPA published a proposed decision to deny the District's Part B application.
+The proposed decision states that, if EPA denies the District's application, the District must either: (1) submit an application to build a new facility in accordance with 40 C.F.R. § 257.103(f) no later than four months after EPA issues a final decision; or (2) cease using the CGS wet surface impoundment within 135 days of the date EPA issues the order, or such later date as EPA determines is necessary to address grid reliability.